nunet/device-management-service/tests/acceptance/features/README.md

 - Prevent unauthorized users from invoking behaviors
 - Retrieve a list of available capabilities
 - Revoke a previously granted capability

 ---

+### Feature: Capabilities Revocation Broadcast

+*Broadcast revocation tokens to all nodes in the network*

+**Scenarios:**
+-
+- Revoke a previously granted capability and broadcast revocation

+---